Table of contents

 - are there common characteristics about those people who were gossiped about?

-I am of course not a specialist in behavior analysis but an engineer, so aside from my personal experience I’ve integrated into this text I made the mandatory research about this subject-matter beforehand.
+I am of course not a specialist in behavior analysis but an engineer, so aside from my personal experience I’ve integrated in this text I made the mandatory research about this subject-matter beforehand.

 If I missed a point or something is misleading, I would be glad if you drop a comment.

-The used references you can also find at the bottom of this blog-post.
+The used references you can find at the bottom of this blog-post, too.

 2. Reasons for gossip

-The starting-point of our thoughts is that gossip is not inherently a bad thing.
+The basic idea and my starting point is that gossip is not inherently a bad thing.

 It serves an important social function (this is backed up by science), though it is certainly not always positive communication – it can be highly negative as well1.

 1 and in seldom cases also be neutral; however, neutral chit-chat is not gossip by definition – workplace gossip is behavior evaluation of a co-worker not present at the moment.

 People in general strive for a certain position in the dominance hierarchy, therefore they are interested in comprehending the structure of their actual social environment in order to increase their overall social resources.